Veritas solutions focus on information, not infrastructure. Our comprehensive 360 approach to multi-cloud data

 Veritas promotes responsible operation not only in our own operations, but also throughout our supply chain.
 Veritas’ global supply chain, which includes activities related to the manufacturing and transportation of Veritas’ physical products, contains six Tier 1 suppliers.
 Our oversight includes the sourcing of raw materials as well as the selection and management of suppliers that assemble and ship our packaged products.
 We are committed to manufacturing and fulfilling products that meet the demand of our customers and partners with a strong focus on quality, corporate social responsibility and operational efficiencies.

 The RBA Code of Conduct is a set of standards on social, environmental and ethical issues in the electronics industry supply chain.
-The standards set out in the Code of Conduct reference international norms and standards including the Universal Declaration of Human Rights, ILO International Labour Standards, OECD Guidelines for Multinational Enterprises, ISO and SA standards, and many more.
+The standards set out in the Code of Conduct reference international norms and standards including the Universal Declaration of Human Rights, ILO International Labor Standards, OECD Guidelines for Multinational Enterprises, ISO and SA standards, and many more.

 The RBA contains provisions to address performance in the following areas: